 - With the help of a brush, gently rub the solution on the mud stain.

 - Rinse the area with a clean cloth and cold water.

 - Repeat the whole process until the stain disappears.

 - At the end just dry the treated surface with a towel.

-You can also use vinegar to clean grease stains and spots on carpets.
+You can also use vinegar to get grease stains out of your carpets.
 Simply combine equal parts of dishwashing soap and glycerin, pour eight parts of water, and finally, add to the mix a few drops of white vinegar and stir well.